-Due to state law, you can find and review arrest records in Oregon.
-The state keeps a repository of all criminal and arrests data and upon request will provide the general public with copies.
+Due to state law, you can find and review arrest records in OR.
+The state keeps a repository of all criminal and arrests data and upon request will provide the general public with copies and court dockets.
 The records are provided by name search and any additional details the requestor might have.
 They don’t use fingerprint searches for public records requests.
 Local law enforcement agencies all create, collect and store the records in each jurisdiction.

-Yes, arrests records are legally available to the general public in Oregon.
+Yes, arrests records are legally available to the general public.
 Each law enforcement agency in the state keeps records and compiles them.
-Using a name search, anyone can request and get copies of someone’s arrest records in Oregon.
-The state does not use fingerprint services for public records.
+Using a name search, anyone can request and get copies of someone’s arrest records.
+In the public records law, fingerprint services are not incuded.

 |Black or African American||18%|